Blue Brain Project: Blue Brain Nexus

 Blue Brain Nexus is a data integration platform which uses a knowledge graph to enable users to search, deposit, and organise data.
 It stands on the FAIR data principles to provide flexible data management solutions beyond neuroscience studies.
-It is an open source software and available for everyone on GitHub.

 BluePyOpt

 BluePyOpt is a tool that is used to build electrical models of single neurons.
 For this, it uses evolutionary algorithms to constrain the parameters to experimental electrophysiological data.
 Attempts to reconstruct single neurons using BluePyOpt are reported by Rosanna Migliore, and Stefano Masori.
-It is an open source software and available for everyone on GitHub.

 CoreNEURON

 CoreNEURON is a supplemental tool to NEURON, which allows large scale simulation by boosting memory usage and computational speed.
-It is an open source software and available for everyone on GitHub.

 NeuroMorphoVis

 NeuroMorphoVis is a visualisation tool for morphologies of neurons.
-It is an open source software and available for everyone on GitHub.

 SONATA

 SONATA is a joint effort between Blue Brain Project and Allen Institute for Brain Science, to develop a standard for data format, which realises a multiple platform working environment with greater computational memory and efficiency.
-It is an open source software and available for everyone on GitHub.

 Funding

-The project is funded primarily by the Swiss government and the Future and Emerging Technologies (FET) Flagship grant from the European Commission, and secondarily by grants and donations from private individuals.
+The project was funded primarily by the Swiss government and the Future and Emerging Technologies (FET) Flagship grant from the European Commission, and secondarily by grants and donations from private individuals.
 The EPFL bought the Blue Gene computer at a reduced cost because it was still a prototype and IBM was interested in exploring how applications would perform on the machine.
 BBP was viewed as a validation of the Blue Gene supercomputer concept.